Gandi/packet-journey/README.md

 going through the fastpath.

-The packets are generated using DPDK-PktGen which is configured for sending 64 Bytes UDP packets with a random source IP and to a fixed destination IP.
+The packets are generated using DPDK-PktGen which is configured for sending 64 Bytes UDP packets with a random source and destination IP.
 When Configured with 4 RX queues, Packet-Journey is able to forward 21773.47 mbits.

 The graphs of the test scenario are in the [doc](doc/pktj_test_acl_dpdk_4q).